-Coleg Ty’r Eithin is located on an 80 acre biodynamic farm overlooking the Gwendraeth Fawr, with views to Carmarthen Bay and the Devon Coast.
+Ty’r Eithin is a satellite to Coleg Plas Dwbl, located on an 80 acre biodynamic farm overlooking the Gwendraeth Fawr, with views to Carmarthen Bay and the Devon Coast.
 The local villages in the area are in existence because of the rich seams of anthracite along the valley, which was mined and used in tin production.
 The farm has a historic and cultural significance in the local and wider biodynamic community.

 Utilising materials from the rural and agricultural landscape, students at T’yr Eithin will engage in a range of practical activities and traditional crafts including green wood work, weaving and textiles, and pottery.
 Students will also work on the land in horticulture, farming and woodlands.